ariel-dotcom/Final-Project-Ruppin/README.md

 ### 1. Data Acquisition and Preparation

-- **`taking new data low memory.py`**: This script processes raw data from zipped text files, extracting and filtering relevant information about lightning occurrences.
+- **`taking_raw_data.py`**: This script processes raw data from zipped text files, extracting and filtering relevant information about lightning occurrences.
 It outputs a consolidated CSV file with the required data fields.

 - **`split_to_month.py`**: This script organizes the filtered lightning data by splitting it into monthly files, making it easier to analyze trends and correlations on a month-by-month basis.